nuxeo-sandbox/nuxeo-cmis-sync/README.md

 **it is possible to define as many as remote repository as needed, each of them with their own mappings**.
 The `name` property of the extension point is used as unique identifier for each connection.

+### Synchronization

+1. When a `Folderish` document is created with a CMIS synchronization state of `sync`:
+* The built-in listeners will perform an `CMISImport` of the immediate folder's children with a state of `queued` for each imported document.

+2. When any CMIS-enabled document is created with a CMIS synchronization state of `queued`:
+* The built-in listeners will perform a `CMISSync` of the document with a state of `sync`.
+* If the created document is `Folderish`, the recursion will continue (see #1).

 ### Example

 ```
 <extension target="org.nuxeo.ecm.sync.cmis.service.CMISRemoteServiceComponent"
            point="connection">